-A really enjoyable, educational science project to do with elementary or middle school aged students is to make a model of the human heart.
-This can be done inexpensively with materials commonly found at home.
+Making a model of the human heart is an enjoyable educational science project for elementary or middle school aged students.
+The model can be made inexpensively with materials commonly found at home.
 Simply make a homemade play dough recipe and add other household items to make a realistic replica of a human heart.

 Make the Play Dough